sudopk/Guides/Android/InitialSetup.md

           }
       }

-      // compileSdkVersion should be minimum 24
+      // For Java 8, compileSdkVersion should be minimum 24
       compileSdkVersion 24
       buildToolsVersion "24.0.1"
       defaultConfig {
-          // compileSdkVersion should be minimum 24
+          // For Java 8, compileSdkVersion should be minimum 24
           targetSdkVersion 24

           ...